-- (vi) Panels have expressed their views on whether an infringement of certain rules of the General Agreement arises out of the measure examined.
+- (vi) In accordance with their terms of reference, panels have expressed their views on whether an infringement of certain rules of the General Agreement arises out of the measure examined.
 Panels have also, as appropriate, formulated draft recommendations addressed to the parties.
 In yet other cases, panels were invited to give a technical opinion on some precise aspect of a matter (e.g. on the modalities of a withdrawal or suspension in regard to the volume of trade involved) or an opinion on other matters dealt with in Article XXIII:2.
-The opinions expressed by the panel members on the matter are anonymous and the panel deliberations are secret. - (vii) Although the CONTRACTING PARTIES have never established precise deadlines for the different phases of the procedure, probably because the matters submitted to panels differ as to their complexity and their urgency, in most cases the proceedings of the panels have been completed within a reasonable period of time, extending from three to nine months.
+The opinions expressed by the panel members on the matter arc anonymous and the panel deliberations are secret. - (vii) Although the CONTRACTING PARTIES have never established precise deadlines for the different phases of the procedure, probably because the matters submitted to panels differ as to their complexity and their urgency, in most cases the proceedings of the panels have been completed within a reasonable period of time, extending from three to nine months.